Tom Burnett (Flight 93 passenger): Personal life

-In 1985, Burnett became the biological father to a daughter who was given up for adoption.
+In 1985, Burnett and a female classmate became the biological parents to a daughter who was given up for adoption.
 Her name is Mariah Mills Jacobsen.
 In July 1989, Burnett met his future wife, Deena, in Atlanta, where she had just completed flight attendant training for Delta Air Lines.
-They married in April 1992 and had three daughters, Halley Elizabeth, Anna Claire, and Madison Margaret, and lived in San Ramon, California, where Deena worked as a stay-at-home mother, beginning when she first became pregnant in 1995.
+They married in April 1992 and had three daughters.
+The family lived in San Ramon, California, where Deena worked as a stay-at-home mother, beginning when she first became pregnant in 1995.
 Thomas Burnett had attended mass daily in the year prior to the September 11 attacks, attempting to address a sense of foreboding which he had expressed to his wife.
 Burnett had busts of Thomas Jefferson, Abraham Lincoln, Theodore Roosevelt, and Winston Churchill in his office.
+In January 2004, Jacobsen obtained a copy of her birth certificate, and learned that Burnett was her father.
+She met Burnett's family, becoming close to his sisters, his widow Deena, and her three half-sisters.

 United Airlines Flight 93

 On September 11, 2001, Burnett boarded United Airlines Flight 93, returning home to San Ramon, after a business trip.
 Burnett sat next to passenger Mark Bingham.
 Burnett called his wife, Deena, after hijackers took control of the plane.
 He made several phone calls to her beginning at 09:30:32 from rows 24 and 25, though he was assigned a seat in row four.
 Burnett explained that the plane had been hijacked by men claiming to have a bomb, and also said that a passenger had been stabbed with a knife and that he believed the bomb threat was a ruse to control the passengers.
 During his second call to her, she told him about the attacks on the World Trade Center and he replied that the hijackers were "talking about crashing this plane...Oh my God.
 It's a suicide mission."
 He began pumping her for information about the attacks, interrupting her from time to time to tell the others nearby what she was saying.
 Then he hung up.
 Upon learning of the situation, Deena, a former flight attendant, recalled her training and urged Burnett to sit quietly and not draw attention to himself.
-However, Burnett instead informed her that he and three other passengers, Mark Bingham, Todd Beamer and Jeremy Glick, were forming a plan to take the plane back from the hijackers, and leading other passengers in this effort.
+However, Burnett instead informed her that he and three other passengers, Mark Bingham, Todd Beamer, and Jeremy Glick, were forming a plan to take the plane from the hijackers, and leading other passengers in this effort.
 He ended his last call by saying, "Don't worry, we're going to do something."
-Burnett and several other passengers stormed the cockpit, foiling the hijackers' plan to crash the plane into the White House or Capitol Building.
-The cockpit voice recorder captured Burnett yelling, "Roll it!", possibly referring to using the food cart.
-Burnett also yelled "We're going in!".
-To prevent the passengers from regaining control of the plane, the hijackers crashed it in a Pennsylvania field, killing all 44 people on board.
+Burnett and several other passengers stormed the cockpit, foiling the hijackers' plan to crash the plane into the White House or the U.S. Capitol Building.
+To prevent the passengers from gaining control of the plane, the hijackers crashed it in a Pennsylvania field, killing all 44 people on board.